London: Aviation

 Heathrow Airport is the busiest airport in Europe as well as the second busiest in the world for international passenger traffic (Terminal 5C is pictured).

 London is a major international air transport hub with the busiest city airspace in the world.
 Eight airports use the word London in their name, but most traffic passes through six of these.
-Additionally, various other airports also serve London, catering primarily to general aviation flights.
+Additionally, various other airports serve London, catering primarily to general aviation flights.